 In some cases, exposure to Phosgene can result in wrongful death.
 While it is possible for those who endure long-term chronic inhalation exposure to phosgene to develop a bit of a tolerance to the chemical, such exposures can also result in irreversible pulmonary damage, including chronic emphysema and fibrosis.

 Among the initial symptoms of phosgene exposure include a possible fluid buildup in the lung – If that doesn’t happen, recovery is more likely.
 Some people who are exposed to phosgene however, may be more sensitive to airborne irritants.
 They may also be at greater risk for lung infections, or even reactive airway dysfunction syndrome (RADS).

 Contact a San Antonio Inhalation Attorney

 If you or a loved one have suffered injuries or wrongful death due to exposure of phosgene while on-the-job, it’s important to seek medical attention right away.
-The San Antonio personal injury lawyers at Hill Law Firm can provide aggressive representation to assure you receive the compensation you deserve.
+Our personal injury lawyers in San Antonio can provide aggressive representation to assure you receive the compensation you deserve.
 Call our office today for questions or a free case evaluation, (210) 960-3939.